LainPardo/Snapshot_Safari/README.md

 `6_create_detection_histories`

 Create detection history for single species and multiple species in the  correct format for multispecies occupancy modeling.
-The results is either one csv for each species or one csv with all species stacked together needed for some analyses.
+The result is either one csv for each species or one csv with all species stacked together needed for some analyses.

 7. A general protocol for EDA (Exploratory Data Analysis) of covariates